 Let me recap quickly the context of these verses and why this is so important.
 In chapter 1 we already saw one verse where Jesus said the baptism of the Holy Spirit will be coming to you in a few days.
 Jesus actually commands His disciples in chapter 1 of Acts to wait in Jerusalem until they are endued with power from on high.
 This is actually more important than you know and probably why you do not have the power of God working in your life right now.
 After Jesus tells the disciples this, He ascends into heaven and there He remains until He comes to take His church out of this world.
 However, in chapter 2 of Acts this is the few days later that Jesus was describing.
 The early church was being obedient to Jesus and they had gathered together in an upper room in Jerusalem waiting for this supernatural spiritual baptism that was promised by God.
-The number of people present in the room was 120 and that is a very relevant number.
-The number of days after the death and resurrection of Jesus has been 50 days and this is now the feast of Pentecost day when this event occurs in Acts 2.
-Do you know what 50 times 120 is?
-The answer is the number 2000.
-Do you know the length and duration of the church age?
-I believe that the church age will last for 2000 years or 2 days of God’s timeline and that time is almost fulfilled.
-Do you think any of this was a coincidence?
-I certainly do not, but I just got off the main subject.
-At least we should now understand the context of these verses in Acts 2 and we should know that these people that were present in the upper room represent the entire church body at this period of time on the earth.
+We should now understand the context of these verses in Acts 2 and we should know that these people that were present in the upper room represent the entire church body at this period of time on the earth.
 Do you understand that?
-There are no other saved church members on the earth that were not present in Acts 2.
+There were no other saved church members on the earth that were not present in Acts 2.
 Technically there are already saved church members in heaven during this event, but I do not have time to explain that.
 Just understand that everyone else in the world not present in the upper room represent the lost unbelievers that need to be added to the church and that would include you and me in future terms since we were not yet born during this event.

 Reading these verses very carefully in Acts 2 you should be able to notice some things that I have already introduced you to.
 First,notice that this event was described as a “sound” that came from heaven in verse 2.
 This information gives us “sound” as a direct keyword link to what we learned about speaking audibly in tongues earlier in Mark 16:17.
 The location of heaven connects us to where this sound originated from and that is also very critical to understand the source as being from God.
 What we see is the mention of heaven just like the baptism of Jesus in Matthew that we read when the Spirit of God descended like a dove.
 So these verses have immediate relevance based upon our keyword association and our previous knowledge that God is in heaven.
 If a sound came from heaven what was the result of this sound after it entered into the earth’s atmosphere?
 What we begin to observe in these verses is another repeated pattern found in the Bible in more than one place.
 For example, in Genesis 1, you can see that God was speaking repeatedly and then something in the natural realm came into manifestation.
 For example, God saw darkness and said “Light Be” and then light was in the natural.
 This is exactly what is happening in Acts 2 whether you understand it or not.